 During their interrogations, the girls’ statements went through many changes and the police slowly chipped away to find the truth.
 On August 4th, Norma Bell broke and revealed what she swore was the full truth.

 Norma told police that Mary had taken her to show her Brian’s body.
 Police took her back to the scene where the small body had been discovered to test if she was telling the truth.
 Norma got on the ground and laid in the same spot, and position, that Brian had been found in, convincing the police that she had, in fact, seen the toddler after his death.
 She also showed the police where Mary had hidden the scissors she’d used to mutilate the boy’s body and genitals.

 Police didn’t believe Norma’s claim that she wasn’t involved in the murder of Brian Howe.
 And after linking Howe’s murder to the murder of Martin Brown, both girls were charged with two counts of manslaughter in August of 1968.

-Mary didn’t understand the implication of what might happen to her if she were found guilty, but she did know what would happen to her if she was found not guilty, and that prospect filled her with terror because she knew that when she got home her mother would beat her to death.
+Mary didn’t understand the implication of what might happen to her if she were found guilty, because she was a fucking child, but she did know what would happen to her if she was found not guilty, and that prospect apparently filled her with terror because she knew that when she got home her mother would beat her to death.